copilotzhq/ominipg/README.md

 ## Connection Options

-The `EdgeDB.connect(options)` method accepts the following properties in its options object:
+The `Ominipg.connect(options)` method accepts the following properties in its options object:

 | Option              | Type           | Description                                                                                             |
 | ------------------- | -------------- | ------------------------------------------------------------------------------------------------------- |